 Authors of manuscripts rejected at this stage will normally be informed within 3 weeks of receipt.

-Type of Peer Review: This journal employs double blind reviewing, where both the referee and author remain anonymous throughout the process.
+Type of Peer Review: This journal employs single blind reviewing, where both the referees remain anonymous throughout the process.
+Authors can opt to remain anonymous, too, by omitting their names from the manuscript sent out for review. .

 How the referee is selected: Referees are matched to the paper according to their expertise.
 Our database is constantly being updated.
-We occasionally ask authors for suggestions for referees, though these recommendations may or may not be used.
+We ask that the authors not submit a list of would-be reviewers upon submitting their article.

 Referee reports: Referees are asked to evaluate whether the manuscript: